Caledonia, Illinois, was a farming community that just disappeared over time.

-A small Methodist church was erected near it in 1854 and a Baptist church in 1857.
-The town occupied about ten acres of land and contains a population of some seventy-five persons, with two stores, a blacksmith's shop, and a wheelwright's establishment.
-The Ox-Bow post office was located there; named Ox-Bow, because there was already a post office named Caledonia in Pulaski County, and the Caledonia Cemetery.
+A small Methodist church was erected near it in 1854, and a Baptist church in 1857.
+The town occupied about ten acres of land and contained a population of some seventy-five persons, with two stores, a blacksmith's shop, and a wheelwright's establishment.
+The Ox-Bow post office was named Ox-Bow because there was already a post office named Caledonia in Pulaski County and the Caledonia Cemetery.

 The town was also referred to as "Ox-Bow" in some newspaper articles during that time.
 An 1873 newspaper article states that the school in Caledonia was teaching at least 50 children that year.
 It seems as if Caledonia faded away after the disgruntled postmaster purposely neglected to re-apply for a license to run the Ox-Bow post office.
 The locals considered losing the post office a huge blow to the community.

-The lack of a coal mine seems to have been detrimental to most of the villages that disappeared in this area around that time as well.
-Locals referred to the intersection of IL Route 18 and 1150th road as "Caledonia Corner," and understand that to be the general location of the town.
+The lack of a coal mine was detrimental to most of the villages that disappeared in this area around that time.
+Locals referred to the intersection of IL Route 18 and 1150th road as "Caledonia Corner" and understand that to be the general location of the town.
 A small house stands on that corner and has been there for a very long time.
 It once served as a "roadhouse" speakeasy.

 1845 Businesses in Caledonia, Illinois.